amirbarda/Instant3dit/README.md

 ### mesh LRM
 We use [InstantMesh](https://github.com/TencentARC/InstantMesh) for mesh reconstruction, all the required dependencies are already in `requirements.txt`. \
 locally clone InstantMesh: `git clone git@github.com:TencentARC/InstantMesh.git` \
-and replace Path/to/InstantMesh in the default argument for instantmesh_path with the path to the InstantMesh folder
+and replace Path/to/InstantMesh in the default argument for instantmesh_path with the path to the InstantMesh folder. \
+To test run `demo_mesh.sh`

 ### 3D Gaussian Splats LRM
 We use [geoLRM](https://github.com/alibaba-yuanjing-aigclab/GeoLRM) for 3DGS reconstruction, To install, after installing all the dependencies in requirements.txt, run: \